Wayne Morse: Legacy

-A dozen years after joining the Democratic Party, Morse's lack of lifelong commitment to a single political party was viewed as his contribution to a longstanding tradition in the politics of the Western United States.
+The New York Times, which had praised Morse after the 1974 Senate primary, mourned the loss of "a superb public servant".
+Respectively, fellow Senators Hatfield and Mike Mansfield highlighted his foresight on Vietnam, and called him "a man of fierce independence".

-Wayne Morse was given a state funeral on July 26, 1974, in the Oregon House of Representatives.
-His body lay in state in the Capitol rotunda before the funeral.
-More than 600 people attended the funeral service.
-Former Senator Eugene McCarthy, Governor Tom McCall, Senator Mark Hatfield and Oregon House Speaker Richard Eymann were all in attendance.
-Pallbearers included Oregon Congressman Al Ullman and three candidates for Congress, Democrats Les AuCoin, Jim Weaver, and Morse's old rival, Robert B. Duncan, who was running for a seat vacated by Congresswoman Edith Green.
+Morse lay in state in the rotunda of the Oregon State Capitol, and a funeral was held in the chamber of the state House of Representatives.
+More than 600 people attended it, with Hatfield, Governor Tom McCall, state Speaker of the House Richard Eymann, primary opponent and president of the State Senate Jason Boe, and Senate colleague Eugene McCarthy giving eulogies.
+Among the pallbearers were Congressman Al Ullman, Congressional candidates Les AuCoin and Jim Weaver, and Duncan, aiming to gain the seat of retiring Congresswoman Edith Green.

-When Congressman AuCoin sought to unseat Senator Packwood 18 years later, he adopted Morse's slogan, "principle above politics".
-Since 1996, the U.S. Senate seat Morse filled has been held by Ron Wyden who as a 19-year-old, drove Morse in the senator's last campaign.
-Elected in a special election after Packwood's resignation, Wyden won a full term in 1998 and re-election in 2004, 2010, 2016 and 2022.
+AuCoin's failed 1992 Senate campaign was given the motto of Morse, "principle above politics".
+Morse's beliefs would triumph on January 30, 1996, when Ron Wyden, his driver in 1968, won a special election called after Packwood resigned.

+In the 1967 book The Pacific States, Morse was deemed a quintessential example of the disinterest of politicians in the western United States in committing to a single party.
+He gained a lasting reputation among those involved with the Senate as the "Five-o'clock-Shadow", someone who would give long floor speeches late in the afternoon, disrupting others' plans for the evening.

-In 2006, the Wayne L. Morse U.S. Courthouse opened in downtown Eugene.
-In addition, he was recognized in the Wayne Morse Commons of the University of Oregon's William W. Knight Law Center.
-Also housed in the University of Oregon Law Center is the Wayne Morse Center for Law and Politics.
-The Lane County Courthouse in Eugene renovated and rededicated its adjacent Wayne L. Morse Free Speech Plaza in the spring of 2005, complete with a life-size statue and pavers imprinted with quotations.
+Morse was honored by the University of Oregon with a position called the Wayne Morse Chair of Law and Politics; former Representative Charles O. Porter was the first holder, in 1980.
+UO has also named a common space at the William W. Knight Law Center for him.
+The Lane County Courthouse in Eugene renovated and rededicated its adjacent Wayne L. Morse Free Speech Plaza in the spring of 2005, complete with a life-size statue and pavers imprinted with quotations, and in 2006, the Wayne L. Morse U.S. Courthouse opened in downtown Eugene.

 The Morse family's 27 acre Eugene property and home, Edgewood Farm, is listed on the National Register of Historic Places as the Wayne Morse Farm.
 The City of Eugene, assisted by a nonprofit corporation, operates the historical park formerly known as Morse Ranch.
 The City of Eugene officially renamed the park Wayne Morse Family Farm in 2008, following a recommendation by the Wayne Morse Historical Park Corporation Board and Morse family members.
 The new name is more historically accurate.
 Wayne L. Morse is interred at Rest Haven Memorial Park in Eugene.